tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/购买指南/计费概述_intl_en.md

 ## Price Description
 EMR provides elastic computing cluster capabilities, so that you can select and combine multiple EMR specifications in a customized manner.
 EMR fees will be charged for all nodes in each cluster.

-The prices of nodes in Beijing, Shanghai and Guangzhou regions are as listed below:
+The prices of nodes in Beijing, Shanghai, and Guangzhou regions are as listed below:
 >
 >1.
 The prices on our official website are subject to change.
 Please check periodically for the latest prices.
 >2.
 For the prices of disks, please see [CBS Price Overview](https://intl.cloud.tencent.com/document/product/362/2413).